 I’ve found that clients don’t like a huge big fancy contract with tons of legalese so if you’re just starting out (and again working with high-quality people) a simple freelance contract written in plain English is good.
-Here are just a few ideas of things that should be included:
+Here are some things that should be included:

 What are you doing?
 No seriously, what are you doing for the client?
 Be as specific as possible.
 Are you creating 16 social media posts per month?
 On what social media channel?
 Instagram?
 Facebook?
 Are these posts graphic imagery or written content?
 Creating content for a client’s Instagram page is going to be very different than if you’re ghostwriting 16 witty tweets for their Twitter account.

 How long is the freelance contract good for?
 Is it ongoing or for a specific amount of time?
 If it’s ongoing how do you cancel or how does the client cancel?
 Do they have to provide a certain amount of notice in writing?
 All of that should be hashed out.